ryonakano/writer/README.md

 ### Reporting Bugs or Suggesting Improvements

 Simply [create a new issue](https://github.com/ryonakano/writer/issues/new) describing your problem and how to reproduce or your suggestion.
-If you are not used to do, [this section](https://elementary.io/docs/code/reference#reporting-bugs) is for you.
+If you are not used to do, [this section](https://docs.elementary.io/contributor-guide/feedback/reporting-issues) is for you.

 ### Writing Some Code

-We follow the [coding style of elementary OS](https://elementary.io/docs/code/reference#code-style) and [its Human Interface Guidelines](https://elementary.io/docs/human-interface-guidelines#human-interface-guidelines), please try to respect them.
+We follow [the coding style of elementary OS](https://docs.elementary.io/develop/writing-apps/code-style) and [its Human Interface Guidelines](https://docs.elementary.io/hig/).
+Try to respect them.

 ### Translating This App